open-ephys/next-gen-system/doc/whitepaper_extended/README.md

-Even though we have developed most of the specification and implemented a working prototype system, there are a number of tasks that we will need to complete in order to make the system practically funcitonal and usable by other
+Even though we have developed most of the specification and implemented a working prototype system, there are a number of tasks that we will need to complete in order to make the system practically functional and usable by other
 developers:

   - Design and fabricate the DIO card to interface hardware modules to the